hedlx/machuchu/README.md

 Synopsis
 --------
-Machuchu - a GLSL viewer.
+Machachu - a GLSL viewer.

-Machuchu fetches uniforms in your a fragment shader code (.f files) and displays it as a text field on a panel.
+Machachu fetches uniforms in your a fragment shader code (.f files) and displays it as a text field on a panel.

-We called it machuchu because we love Miyamoto-sensei. http://z0r.de/2430
+We called it machachu because we love Miyamoto-sensei. http://z0r.de/2430

 Usage